“Once I committed myself, no matter how implausible it seemed at times, I intuitively knew that nature would support it”

 The son of a Quaker minister, Ben Larrabee learned a lot growing up about honesty, humility and the importance of having an open mind.
 These values resonate with him today as a practicing Quaker and meditator who uses the lens of a camera to look in depth at the many faces of the human spirit.

-Since he was a boy, Ben has always sought to explore the world around him through art.
-His aptitude eventually led him to the Rhode Island School of Design (RISD) in 1962 where he discovered his true passion – photography – through his mentor, world-renowned photographer Harry Callahan.
-Ben was so inspired by Callahan and his work that he changed his major from graphic design and spent a fifth year at RISD to get a Bachelor of Fine Arts degree in photography.
+Ben has always sought to explore the world around him through art.
+His aptitude eventually led him to the Rhode Island School of Design (RISD) in 1962 where he discovered his true passion through his mentor, world-renowned photographer Harry Callahan.
+Ben was so inspired by Callahan that he changed his major from graphic design and spent a fifth year at RISD to get a Bachelor of Fine Arts in photography.

 All this time, photography waited.
-Finally, in 1993, after 25 years as a graphic designer and after experiencing several profound spiritual events, Ben sensed the time had come for him to embrace his true calling.
-Consequently he refocused his energies on a spiritual practice including chanting and meditation, which helped him find the way to pursue his life-long passion with renewed confidence and purpose.
+Finally, in 1993, after 25 years as a graphic designer and several profound spiritual events, Ben sensed the time had come for him to embrace photography.
+He refocused his energies on a spiritual practice including chanting and meditation, which helped him find the way to pursue his life-long passion with renewed confidence and purpose.

-For the past 12 years, Ben Larrabee has been exploring and recording the authentic details of peoples’ lives in intimate and revealing photographic portraits.
-They not only reflect the inner spirit of his subjects, but also the uncommon aesthetic aims of a dedicated artist.
+For the past 23 years, Ben Larrabee has been exploring and recording the authentic details of peoples’ lives in intimate and revealing photographic portraits.
+They not only reflect the inner spirit of his subjects, but also the uncommon aesthetic aims of an artist.

 Ben has also dedicated himself to contributing to his community.
 Each year, he donates to a variety of charities his session fee through silent and live auctions.
 He also makes time to work with a small number of private students.
 “Harry Callahan did so much to inspire me,” Ben says.
 “It’s important to me to pass the gift along.”